Public Jobs, Private Gatekeepers: The Technocratic Erosion of Rights

 Religion: The Oldest System of Unexamined Control

 Faith demands unquestioning belief, regardless of understanding.
 It punishes doubt and rewards conformity.
-It elevates obedience to a virtue and casts independent thought as sin.
+It elevates obedience to a virtue and casts divergent, independent thought as sin.

 Religion’s emphasis on faith over inquiry is deliberately self-sustaining.
 It valorizes obedience, casts doubt as weakness, portrays curiosity as dangerous, rewards adherence, and damns the disobedient — all to preserve its perceived authority and suppress dissent.